 Some pet owners look for kindness and friendliness in their birds when they are looking for pets, and these characteristics are desirable.
 But you may also value how beautiful your prospective new pet will appear, and how unique they are.
-Here, our Fairfield County vets will walk you through 3 exotic birds and what you need to know before you consider adopting them into your home.
+Here, our South Wilton Veterinary Group vets will walk you through 3 exotic birds and what you need to know before you consider adopting them into your home.

 Black Palm Cockatoo